Mysauce1/IDS_706_DE_WK_2/README.md

 <img width="1335" height="773" alt="Screenshot 2025-09-10 232833" src="https://github.com/user-attachments/assets/db812d43-5ffa-49f7-b1d0-84ff6c3cd7cf" />

-- Based on the results from the bar graph with the marital status frequencies for couples who married at age 30 or after, there appears to be more couples who have gotten a divorce (around 700 for divorce vs around 500 for married).
+- Based on the results from the bar graph with the marital status frequencies for couples who married at age 30 or after, 710 couples (~58% of the the couples) got divorced, while 514 couples (~42% of the couples) stayed married.
+Even though a majority of the couples got divorced, the proportions for married and divorced couples isn't too far away from being evenly split.
+This could be because getting married later in life allows individuals to mature and develop an understand of what they need/want in a partner, which can increase their chance of finding an ideal partner.
+Exploration into how marrying at a younger age, such as 18, impacts the sustainability of a marriage would be an ideal next step to dive deeper into this topic.

 ## Love Marriages (After Logistic Regression)
 - Based on the accuracy score, the model did not perform well on the data with a score of 59% accuracy.
 This poor score could be due to lack of scaling (one variable had a high scale than the others, which probably skewed the results, the inclusion of irrelavant variables (feature selection was not performed prior to running the model), or lack of parameter tuning (the default parameters of model were used)).
 Due to these findings, we should be wary of the validity of the coefficients.